-This is justified in that FEMA P-807 credits the existing capacity of wall sheathing assemblies that already exist throughout the building, whereas CEBC A4 ignores the existing structure and only considers the strength of the retrofit in meeting seismic demand.
+FEMA P-807 credits the existing capacity of wall sheathing assemblies that already exist throughout the building, whereas CEBC A4 ignores the existing structure and only considers the strength of the retrofit in meeting seismic demand.

 One can argue, then, that FEMA P-807 enables a more realistic and rigorous assessment of seismic performance.
 Enhanced by torsional and other analytical applications not considered with CEBC A4, the output is a less extensive retrofit that still complies with building code.

 Some jurisdictions don't adopt FEMA P-807 into their building code, though they may still approve such a retrofit if submitted for permitting.

 There are some technical limitations, as described in the Structure Magazine article FEMA P-807 for Soft-Story Retrofits by Bruce F. Maison, S.E.

 There are constraints associated with the use of FEMA P-807 in that some buildings don't qualify.